EkaterinaO/Spark/README.md

 # Spark

-How to setup Spark on Azure Ubuntu server:
+How to setup Spark on Azure Ubuntu server and use it from Jupyter notebook on your computer:

 1. I launched Azure Ubuntu server;